vitoho/blog/content/en/post/How to Install Icinga 2 and Icinga Web 2 on CentOS 7.zh.md

 ---
 {{% toc %}}

-Icinga 2 is a popular open source network resource monitoring system, and Icinga Web 2 is a web interface for Icinga 2.
+[未汉化]Icinga 2 is a popular open source network resource monitoring system, and Icinga Web 2 is a web interface for Icinga 2.
 This article will describe how to install them on a CentOS 7 server.

 ## Step 1: Update the system